-Now here’s a common beginner’s mistake – even though you may only need 16 in. of fondant to cover your cake, you might be tempted to roll the fondant to 18 in. for insurance.
-There’s no need to do that, as your fondant will naturally stretch as you drape it (and if you use the formula above, it accounts for that, so we’re looking out for you!).
+Now here’s a common beginner’s mistake – even though you may only need 16 inches of fondant to cover your cake, you might be tempted to roll the fondant to 18 inches for insurance.
+There’s no need to do that, as your fondant will naturally stretch as you drape it.
 In fact, excess rolling might add weight to the edges of your fondant and cause it to tear.
 No good!

-This part requires some quick movement so make sure your cake is iced and ready to go before preparing your fondant.
+This part requires some quick movement so make sure your cake is frosted and ready to go before preparing your fondant.
 Fondant will dry out if left out for too long, so it will need to be placed on the cake immediately while it’s still fresh and pliable.
-If your crumb coat has crusted or the icing on your cake is dry, lightly mist your cake with water before covering.
-You’ll need your icing to be tacky so the fondant can stick to it.
+If your crumb coat has crusted or the frosting on your cake is dry, lightly mist your cake with water before covering.
+You’ll need your frosting to be tacky so the fondant can stick to it.

 Now comes the fun part, covering the cake!
 This part may seem intimidating, but the trick is letting the tools do all the work for you.
 Make sure your cake is close by before proceeding.

 To start, place your fondant roller in the middle of your rolled out fondant.

 Using both hands, fold one side of the fondant over the roller.

 Pick up the fondant roller by both ends.
 Working from the back of the cake to the front, touch the edge of the fondant to the cake board and start draping the fondant towards you, trying to keep it as centered as possible.

 Gently roll out the fondant, guiding it as it drapes over the rest of the cake.